IIP-Design/lab-tools/docs/_studies/2022/04/repos.md

 ### WPML - 8

+_The following repositories were archived on July 05, 2022_

 WPML is a suite of WordPress plugins used to translate blog content.
 It was used on ShareAmerica and (until recently) the Content site.

 - [sitepress-multilingual-cms](https://github.com/IIP-Design/sitepress-multilingual-cms) - Private version of a 3rd party translation plugin.